 The guest bathroom had so much wasted space and there was something wrong with the hot water in the bathtub.
 Our poor son had to take lukewarm baths for the first few months of living in our home.

-Bathroom Before Renovations
+Master Bathroom Renovation: Before

 I am so mad at myself for not taking before photos of the bathrooms before demolition!
 To give you a better idea of the layout, I did a quick drawing to show the two bathrooms (not drawn to actual square footage):